MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 3. Select **OK** to save your changes.
 4. Open a web browser, and go to `http://localhost/YourApplicationAlias/schemas?api-version=2016-10-26`, such as `http://localhost/IISLogicApp/Schemas?api-version=2016-10-26`.
 Either a list of schemas display, or you are prompted to open/save `schemas.json`.
 The actual result depends on your web browser.
 If neither of these happens, then your AppPool identity may be missing membership to the BizTalk groups.

-#### BizTalk Server 2020 and newer

-1. Configure the REST APIs using the BizTalk Configuration Wizard.
-For help with configuration, please refer to the [Configuration Guide](../install-and-config-guides/configure-biztalk-server.md).
-For more details about the REST APIs, please refer to the [BizTalk REST API Reference](https://docs.microsoft.com/rest/api/biztalk)
-2. Open a web browser, and go to `http://localhost/BizTalkManagementService/Schemas`.
-Either a list of schemas display, or you are prompted to open/save `schemas.json`.
-The actual result depends on your web browser.
-If neither of these happens, then please check your REST API configuration.

 #### Create the BizTalk ReceiveService IIS application